-(procedure for taking the engine into operation)
+(Procedure for taking the engine into operation)

-- Remove plugs and tape from coolant connections, air intakes and exhaust pipes. - Fill the system with coolant, see page 22. - Check the oil level in the engine or fill up with fresh motor oil. - Lubricate the valve mechanisms and their pushrods and valve tappets as well as the unit injector mechanisms. - Drain the preservative fuel from the fuel manifold and fuel filter. - Connect and bleed the fuel system, see page 43. - Wash off any externally applied preservative oil using white spirit.
+- Remove plugs and tape from coolant connections, air intakes and exhaust pipes. - Fill the system with coolant, see page 22. - Check the oil level in the engine or fill up with fresh engine oil. - Lubricate the valve mechanisms and their pushrods and valve tappets as well as the PDE injector mechanisms. - Drain the preservative fuel from the fuel manifolds and fuel filter. - Connect and bleed the fuel system, see page 45. - Wash off any externally applied preservative oil, using white spirit.